microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/message-reply.md

 | comment | String | A comment to include.
 Can be an empty string. |
 | message | [message](../resources/message.md) | Any writeable properties to update in the reply message. |

-When using MIME content no parameters are required, just paste the MIME string in the body of the request.
+When using MIME content no parameters are required, just paste the MIME string in the request body.

 ## Response